mhinz/vim-lookup/README.md

 # vim-lookup

 This plugin is meant for VimL programmers.
-It jumps to definitions of variables or functions, as if tags were used, without needing a tags file.
+It jumps to definitions of variables, functions, and commands as if tags were used, without needing a tags file.
 It simply uses your [runtimepath](https://neovim.io/doc/user/options.html#'rtp').

 - [x] `s:var`